-Marner scores in OT to lift Maple Leafs past Bruins 4-3
+Rielly’s 2nd goal lifts Maple Leafs past Bruins 4-3 in OT

+TORONTO (AP) — Mitch Marner and Auston Matthews have played sparingly together at even strength early in their careers.

+With injured Toronto captain John Tavares sitting out, the two connected to give the Maple Leafs a big win.

-TORONTO (AP) — Mitch Marner scored at 3:54 of overtime to give the Toronto Maple Leafs a 4-3 win over the Boston Bruins on Saturday night.
+Marner’s hard shot after taking a pass from Matthews glanced in off teammate Morgan Rielly at 3:54 of overtime to give Toronto a hard-fought 4-3 win over the Boston Bruins 4-3 on Saturday night.

+“I saw (Matthews) go around the back of the net and I didn’t want to get too close,” said Marner, who finished with two assists.
+“I knew that if there were sticks in the way he couldn’t make the pass so I tried to stay higher in the slot.”

+The goal was initially credited to Marner, but changed to Rielly — his second of the night — after the game.

-Alexander Kerfoot, Morgan Rielly and Dmytro Timashov scored in regulation for the Maple Leafs.
+Alexander Kerfoot and Dmytro Timashov also scored for Toronto.
 Frederik Andersen stopped 42 shots.

 David Pastrnak had a goal and an assist, and Jake DeBrusk and Danton Heinen also scored for the Bruins.
 Jaroslav Halak finished with 25 saves.

-Marner’s winner came after he took a feed from Auston Matthews and ripped his fourth goal of the season past Halak’s blocker before jumping into the arms of Rielly, who added an assist on the play, in celebration.
+Toronto coach Mike Babcock wouldn’t reveal his plan moving forward in Tavares’ absence — namely whether or not Matthews and Marner will continue playing together.

+“We’ll just try to evaluate,” he said.
+“We’ll look at it, get it figured out and then go from there.”

-Down 2-1 despite a dominating second, the Bruins tied the score at 1:36 of the third just as a Leafs’ penalty was about to expire when Heinen wired his first upstairs on Andersen.
+Down 2-1 despite a dominant second period, the Bruins tied the score at 1:36 of the third just as a Maple Leafs penalty was about to expire when Heinen got his first.

-Toronto replied just 61 seconds later when Kerfoot backhanded a loose puck past Halak for his third of the season.
+Toronto replied just 61 seconds later when Kerfoot backhanded a loose puck past Halak for his third.

 Andersen faced 33 shots through two periods, and the Boston kept coming late in the third, with Pastrnak tying things with 4:26 left in regulation when he blasted a one-timer for his ninth.